ssbozy/ssbozy.github.io/posts/first-design.md

 ---
-title: The first secret of great design
+title: "The first secret of great design"
 date: 2018-03-06
 ---